matthiasjost/dotnet-content-creators/README.md

 * :open_book: Book authors
 * :receipt: Free or paid conntent

-:world_map: The country actally doesn't matter as well, but I thought it is a nice way to divide the list in sections and to challenge everyone to find good creators from all countries.
+:world_map: The country doesn't matter as well, but I thought it is an excellent way to divide the list into sections and to challenge everyone to find good creators from all countries.

-All creaters listed here also create content in Englihs or only create content in English.
+All creators listed here also create content in English or only create content in English.

 ## :calendar: 2022